 In the Image order rendering algorithm, each ray is cast through the volume data from each pixel in the image plane to find the color of that pixel.
 Meanwhile, In the object order rendering algorithm, volume data is mapped into the image plane.
 Hence, Object Order uses forward mapping whereas Image order uses backward mapping.

-It’s worth to know about both image order and object order rendering scheme so I will try again to present the same basic concept but with a different approach which is finding the difference.
+It’s worth knowing about both image order and object order rendering schemes so I will try again to present the same basic concept but with a different approach which is finding the difference.

 The distinction between these two is what goes into the outer loop of computation.

 - Image Order Rendering:

 In Image order rendering, the outer loop goes from pixel by pixel.
 So basically it loops through every pixel and inside that loop there is a bunch of works to color that pixel.

 - Object Order Rendering:

 In Object order rendering, the outer loop iterates over the data, or goes from an object to an object in the scene ( more precisely from primitives by primitives which is generally triangle in most models).
 Then perform the rasterization.